 Arthritis and other degenerative joint diseases are among the most common complaints seen in senior animals, while hip displasia is a concern in many large breed dogs.
 “All animals, sooner or later, are going to have some degree of arthritis,” says Dr. Newkirk.
 Among the supplements that can help ease these conditions, the most important are glucosamine and chondroitin.

 Arthritis occurs when the cartilage that pads the end of a bone begins to break down, causing pain, stiffness and inflammation.
 Glucosamine and chondroitin are both naturally occurring components of cartilage, so supplementing with these substances helps relieve the condition by replacing the raw materials essential for healing and repairing the cartilage and surrounding tissues and fluids.
 They often appear together in one supplement.
 Glucosamine sulfate and hydrochloride are most effective because they are more rapidly taken up by cartilage cells and also inhibit the enzymes that destroy cartilage.
 Chondroitin sulfate serves a similar purpose.
-“Every older animal could use a glucosamine/chondroitin supplement,” advises Dr. Newkirk.
+“Every senior animal could use a glucosamine/chondroitin supplement,” advises Dr. Newkirk.

 MSM (methylsulfonylmethane) is a form of organic sulfur.
 “There are those who believe sulfur is extremely important for all areas of the body, most notably in the joints, for its anti-inflammatory qualities,” says Dr. Newkirk.
 “I don’t routinely use it but I know there are proponents for it.”
 MSM is useful for the health and formation of connective tissues, cartilage and joint fluid, and can help relieve pain.